Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Common cold and Flu

-The study involved 146 volunteers who either used the garlic supplement containing 180 mg of allicin or a placebo.
-The trial lasted just 12 weeks, and the people in the study would report if they developed a cold and how long their symptoms lasted for.
+The study involved 146 volunteers which were split up and one group took the garlic supplement containing 180 mg of allicin while the other group took a placebo.
+The trial lasted just 12 weeks, and the people in the study would report if they developed a cold and how long their symptoms lasted.

-The results confirmed what we already knew about garlic!
+The results confirmed what we already knew about garlic: it was very effective in preventing colds.
 While 65 people in the placebo group developed a cold, only 24 in the garlic group got one in that period of time.
-The number of days for the garlic group was also much less at 111 days in total vs 366 for the placebo.
+The number of days ill for the garlic group was also much less at 111 days in total vs 366 for the placebo.

 Although I’ve never really tested this out myself, scientists have researched which foods are the best at helping mask or take away the garlic smell.